Shaydelity/obsidian-templates/README.md

 ## Structure

-> You may notice that I put a clear line before the metadata!
+> You may notice that I put a clear line before the frontmatter!
 This is **INTENTIONAL** because when you use the template the YAML frontmatter will be reformatted in a format that I *do not want* unless you make sure it is **not** recognized as frontmatter once the template's generation finished.
 That is what I have the clear line for, which I immediately remove after the file's generation.

 1. Excalidraw: Folder of Templates for [Excalidraw](https://github.com/zsviczian/obsidian-excalidraw-plugin) (I have not yet made any, dunno if that will change).
 2. Insertions: Folder of Templates meant to be inserted during the making of a document.
 Only has lists of contents for (german) analysis writing and similar from my school days currently.
 Will probably expanded soon-ish.